-To see individual repin counts now, I suggest joining Tailwind (you can try it out with their free trial) because it is currently the only place you can see Pinterest repins accurately.
-I have looked and googled and looked some more and honestly, this seems to be the only workaround for this problem anymore!
+To see individual repin counts now, I suggest joining Tailwind (you can try it out with their free trial for 100 free scheduled pins) because it is currently the only place you can see Pinterest repins accurately.
+They’re an approved Pinterest partner and I have looked and googled and looked some more and honestly, this seems to be the only workaround for this problem anymore!

 If you try out Tailwind and want to see repin stats there, click “Publish” on the dashboard menu on the left-hand side and then select “Published pins” below that.

 This screen will show you individual pins, when they were pinned, which board they were pinned to and how many repins that individual pin has.

 And it’s regular repins like they used to have back in the day!
 Not aggregate.
 Not “engagement”.
 Just repins!
 Hooray!

 I like Tailwind for so many reasons, for one thing, you can save time by batch scheduling your pins.
 They also have additional Tribes functionality available through powerups where you can find great pins and get your pins shared by other bloggers, plus there’s the SmartGuide feature that helps you optimize your Pinterest activity and get that new fresh content out there.

 But mostly, their stats are just really good.
 And especially, with the recent changes from Pinterest where you really can’t get accurate individual pin repin information anywhere else, I’m so glad they still have this information.